 Watermelon fruits vary in size from small to quite large, and in color from dark green to yellow.
 Although watermelon requires a long growing season, if you start this sprawling plant early enough in the year, you can enjoy its fruits from late summer to early fall.
-Watermelon, like other vining plants, need plenty of space to grow.
+Watermelons, like other vining plants, need plenty of space to grow.

 Watermelon plants can suffer from anthracnose, cucumber wilt, downy mildew, and powdery mildew.
-Row cover can be used to keep pests off plants early in the season.
+Use row cover to protect plants from pests early in the season.

-When harvesting watermelon, take care to cut the stem with a sharp knife or garden tool rather than pulling the plant from the vine.
-Maturity indicators differ among varieties but include the ground spot turning yellow, the tendril opposite the fruit shrivelling, or the rind taking on a dull and waxy appearance.
+When harvesting watermelon, cut the stem with a sharp knife or garden tool rather than pulling the plant from the vine.
+Maturity indicators differ among varieties but include the ground spot turning yellow, the tendril opposite the fruit shriveling, or the rind taking on a dull and waxy appearance.
 Watermelons are typically ripe when they sound taut and hollow to a tap from the knuckle.

-Watermelon seeds are held throughout the flesh of the fruit.
-As the fruits are eaten, seeds can be set aside for cleaning.
-Seeds should be rinsed well in a strainer or colander and then spread in a thin layer to dry on coffee filters, paper plates, or old window screens.
+Rinse seeds well in a strainer or colander and then spread in a thin layer to dry on coffee filters, paper plates, or old window screens.

-Store watermelon seeds in a cool, dark, and dry place and always keep them in an airtight container to keep out moisture and humidity.
-When stored under these conditions, watermelon seeds can be expected to remain viable for five years.
+Store watermelon seeds in a cool, dark, and dry place and always put seeds in an airtight container to keep out moisture and humidity.
+When stored under these conditions, watermelon seeds can remain viable for 5 years.